Oval vs Round Diamond: Which one to choose?

 It can be quite confusing when choosing between the two so we have brought you a detailed guide as to what’s the difference between a round cut diamond and an oval cut diamond.
 Along with all you need to know about how similar, yet how different both of them are in comparison.
 Which one will suit your budget and which one will suit your style, let’s find out!

-What is a Round cut Diamond?
+What is a Round Cut Diamond?

 Shape